top of page

 Between remotes that change channels at the sound of your voice to virtual assistants like Siri and Alexa, most of us likely use voice search more often than we even realize.

-Furthermore, voice searches typically only show around three of the most relevant results to the search, so modifying your SEO strategy to work with this search method is crucial in order to reach as wide of an audience as possible.
+Furthermore, voice searches typically only show around three of the most relevant results to the search, so modifying your SEO strategy to work with this search method is crucial to reach as wide an audience as possible.

 Voice Search Vs. Text Search

-To understand how voice and text search differ from one another, consider how you use them.
+To understand how voice and text search differ, consider how you use them.

 Let’s say you’re trying to search for a nearby pet store.
 If you’re using text search, you might abbreviate your query to something like “pet store near me.”

-However, if you’re using voice search, you might say something like “Where is the nearest pet store?”
+However, using voice search, you might say, “Where is the nearest pet store?”
 Even these tiny differences can change the results of your question.

-To make sure that your site appears in all searches, utilize long-tail keywords and question keywords.
+To ensure your site appears in all searches, utilize long-tail and question keywords.

-This helps to narrow down searches and help your consumers find exactly what they’re looking for.
+This helps narrow searches and help your consumers find exactly what they want.
 On the other hand, question keywords are exactly what they sound like- they pose a question and provide an answer.

 These are commonly placed in FAQ sections.
-For example, a question keyword could be a statement such as “Does your store sell live pets?” followed by an answer to the question.
+For example, a question keyword could be a statement such as “Does your store sell live pets?” followed by an answer.

-This way, your brand is more likely to show up as a result no matter how the searcher’s question is posed.
+This way, your brand is more likely to appear, no matter how the searcher’s question is posed.
 To make this strategy even stronger, insert more conversational words such as “I,” “we,” and “you.”

-Instead of trying to be overly technical and professional, think of the way you talk to the people around you every day and use that kind of language to communicate with your consumers.
+Instead of being overly technical and professional, think of how you talk to the people around you daily and use that language to communicate with your consumers.

-At the rate at which search engines and technology are evolving, voice search optimization cannot be ignored.
+At the rate of evolving search engines and technology, voice search optimization cannot be ignored.
 By following these tips, your online presence will be stronger, and you’ll see more traffic and activity on your website.
 What is there to lose?

 Comments